iamsaswata/imdlib/docs/index.rst

 IMDLIB - a Python library for IMD gridded data
 ==============================================

-IMDLIB is a python package to download and handle binary grided data from India Meteorological Department (IMD).
-For more information about the IMD datasets is provided by `IMD Pune`_.
-It heavily employes the `xarray`_ for the processing of the datasets.
+IMDLIB is a python package to download and handle binary gridded data from the India Meteorological Department (IMD).
+For more information about the IMD datasets, the link of `IMD Pune`_ may be referred.
+It heavily employes the `xarray`_ for processing the datasets.

 .. _IMD Pune: https://imdpune.gov.in/Clim_Pred_LRF_New/Grided_Data_Download.html
 .. _xarray: http://xarray.pydata.org/en/stable/